Tornado outbreak of April 6–9, 1998: Dunwoody, Georgia

 After producing three F2+ tornadoes in Alabama, the Birmingham supercell moved into Georgia, producing another F2 in Cobb County.
 After that tornado lifted, this tornado, also rated F2, touched down at 12:35 a.m. on April 9, just northeast of Perimeter Center in DeKalb County.
 After sparing the many high-rises there, the tornado rapidly intensified to high-end F2 strength with 150 mph winds, and grew to 1/2 mi wide.
 It damaged thousands of homes and downed tens of thousands of native pine and hardwood forest trees.
-Hundreds of homes had major damage, a few dozen were destroyed (or nearly so) and were condemned, having to be completely rebuilt.
-The campus of DeKalb College (now Perimeter College at Georgia State University) sustained heavy damage.
-One person was killed in DeKalb County.
+More than 3,000 homes were damaged, and 70 were destroyed (or nearly so) condemned, having to be completely rebuilt.
+The campus of DeKalb College (now Perimeter College at Georgia State University) sustained heavy damage, with over 80% of its trees downed.
+One person was killed when a tree fell on their home.

 The storm continued into Gwinnett County, somewhat weakened, but still causing extensive damage in Peachtree Corners.
 The tornado crossed the county line 1 mi west of Norcross, skirting downtown and traveling parallel to Old Norcross Road at F2 status.
 It continued to Duluth, crossing the center of town and lifting briefly, taking shingles off the roofs of houses in downtown Duluth.
 Many more trees were snapped along Old Peachtree Road near Interstate 85.
 The tornado finally weakened and lifted 5 mi north of Lawrenceville, having affected over 5,000 homes along its path and injured ten people in Gwinnett County.
 The total length of the tornado's path was 19 mi.
 The current Norcross High School sits on land deforested by the tornado, and then purchased by the Gwinnett school board.
-In 2007, the county began seeking a grant from GEMA to help it reinstate a system of tornado sirens, beginning with eleven to be installed along the path of the 1998 tornado.
+In 2007, the county began seeking a grant from GEMA to help it reinstate a system of tornado sirens, beginning with 11 to be installed along the path of the 1998 tornado.